rohanray/roray-dev-site/content/blog/java-io-uring-ffm.md

 Then with linker, we can create MethodHandles that behave like normal Java methods but actually invoke C functions.
 We can think of a MethodHandle as a Java wrapper around a native C function.
 A linker can be thought of as a translator between Java's JVM world and C's native/binary code.

-Next, we define the function signature with FunctionDescriptor.of(JAVA_INT, JAVA_INT) which includes parameter(input) types & all return types.
+Next, we define the function signature with FunctionDescriptor.of(Java_INT, Java_INT) which includes parameter(input) types & all return types.
 In this case, the function says it takes one int argument & returns one int as the result. invokeExact(queueDepth) → actually executes the C function.

 **Safety & Type Checking**